A home extension is a significant investment. Following are some money saving tips that highlight some of the opportunities to save.

 1. Single Storey vs Second Storey Extension Cost

 If you’re considering a second storey extension, you may be expecting a bigger bill than that for a single storey extension.
 In most cases however, a ground floor extension can actually cost more!
 Raising a home and building underneath doesn’t normally require foundations or a costly concrete slab, like a ground floor extension would.
 A ground floor extension could also require additional excavation work to level out sloping land.

 2. Living On-Site Whilst Renovating to Save Money

 Despite second storey extension costs possibly saving you money during the build, you could find yourself losing money elsewhere - like in living expenses.
+The question remains, "Should I stay. or should I go?".
 It’s slightly harder to remain living in your home during the early stages of a second storey renovation, when you might be missing stairs to your front door!
 While it will depend on how your floor plan is being modified, in most cases it’s easier to remain living in the home during a single storey extension.

 3. Beware Of Bespoke Fittings Costs

 The idea of large doorways and custom sized windows is appealing: until you get the bill.
 If your budget can afford bespoke fittings, then go for it - otherwise, cut costs by sticking with standard sized doors and windows for a cheaper approach to home renovation.

 4. Measure Twice, Cut Once To Reduce Costs

 Home renovation builders are usually pretty flexible and can modify certain aspects like powerpoint switches, floor levels, and even plumbing locations.
 However, last-minute changes could come with an extra cost.
 To save some cash, make sure you’re happy with your design before the build begins.
 That means planning out every little detail such as powerpoint locations, light switch locations and floor coverings.
 If you’re unsure on where to start, Hille’s designers can work with you to ensure your needs and tastes are captured.